• Home

 Ingredients in honey glazed shrimp?

-• Shrimp: I prefer large shrimp, but you can use any size you prefer!
-Frozen shrimp also work in this recipe!
+• Shrimp: I prefer large shrimp, but you can use any size you prefer.
+Fresh or frozen defrosted shrimp work in this recipe.
 (Scroll down for tips on which shrimp to use!)

 • Oil: You need neutral oil, such as vegetable or canola, for the marinade and cooking.